Mixture models applied to heterogeneous populations: Application to a real dataset

 The range of values for the antibody levels CMV IgG are from 0.048 to 3.001.
-To the values reported as ``out of range'' (i.e. over the detectable range, $>3.00$) the survey specialists usually assign the value of 3.001.
-Thus, there is a lot of individuals with this particular value on the data set.
+For the values reported as ``out of range'' (i.e. over the detectable range, $>3.00$) the survey specialists usually assign the value of 3.001.
+Thus, the observations are left-censored at 3.001 and there are many individuals with this particular value in the dataset.
 Figure \ref{real} shows the antibody levels of CMV IgG distribution for 5,126 individuals infected and not infected.
 The interest here is in identifying subgroups of IgG as a marker of the presence of the disease.

-As shown in Figure \ref{real}, we clearly identify two or three heterogeneous subpopulations, so it is reasonable to fit a Normal mixture model on this data.
-On the inference we considered also the one estimating $k$ and fixing it on its true value.
-For the RJMCMC simulations, we generated 45,000 samples from the posterior distribution, discarded the first 5,000, then thinned the chain by taking every 5th sample value.
-For the MCMC simulations, we considered 50,000 sweeps, then discarded the first 10,000 and thinned the chain by taking every 10th sample value.
+As shown in Figure \ref{real}, some heterogeneous subpopulations can be identified, so it is reasonable to fit the normal mixture model (\ref{mixt}) to this dataset.
+However, in this particular case it is necessary to incorporate left-censoring.
+It is done assuming that we observe also $(l_i,u_i)$ associated to each $y_i$, for $i=1,\dots,n$.
+Note that $y_i=l_i=u_i$ if the observation is not censored, $-\infty<l_i<u_i<\infty$ indicates interval-censored observation, $-\infty<l_i<u_i=\infty$ indicates right-censored observation and $-\infty=l_i<u_i<\infty$ indicates left-censored observation, which is our particular case.
+It will be treated in the inference, through the likelihood function, which will be written now including the censor to the expression (\ref{likel1}) in the following way: